-Gluten Free Society shows a new research that proves that people with different autoimmune conditions also had gluten intolerance.
+Gluten-Free Society shows new research that proves that people with different autoimmune conditions also had gluten intolerance.
 It is important to understand where inflammation is coming from to have the best treatment apart from using steroids and other anti-inflammatories.
 Simple diet changes can help to fight the disease.

 Gluten and leaky gut

 The gluten from bread or any other source reaches the stomach.
 Alessio Fasano research shows that gluten releases zonulin in the stomach.
 Zonulin is a chemical that makes the junctions of the intestinal wall to open up.
 This process is known as leaky gut.
 That makes different parts of the gut like microbes, proteins, toxins and partially digested food particles to escape in the blood system.
 The immune system fights back all the particles as they are not supposed to be in the blood, and that causes inflammation.
 Leaky gut is also one of the pre-conditions that can lead to autoimmune disease.

 If a person already has an autoimmune disease, it means that the body was attacking the body’s tissues.
 This process happens over the years.
 Inflammation is a natural response of the immune system when something seems dangerous to the body (virus, a cut or gluten).
 A shocking fact is that one percent of the population has Celiac disease.
 One in 30 people have gluten sensitivity–and eating gluten causes inflammation every time they eat it.
 The immune system desperately attacks, including also body’s tissues that at the end, can lead to autoimmune disease.

 The problem with gluten is that structurally it is similar to the body’s tissues, especially thyroid.
 Board-certified nutritionist Chen Ben Asher notes that removing gluten is not enough to regain control.
 Still, it is important to remember that gluten antibodies stay in the body for up to three months, and the result won’t be that fast.